Welfare policy for students under 18

 - Provide information, guidance and support for students under the age of 18 in such circumstances where a responsible adult is required;

-- Have clear procedures in place for recognising, responding to and reporting concerns about child abuse;
+- Have clear procedures in place

 - Encourage staff to share in confidence with a designated person any concerns they may have about another member of staff’s behaviour;